pingcap/tidb/docs/tidb_http_api.md

     *Hint: The method to convert the Hex format key returned by TiDB API into the format recognized by [tikv-ctl](https://docs.pingcap.com/tidb/stable/tikv-control).*

-    step 1: Get the hex of the start key from tidb.
+    Step 1: Get the hex of the key you need.
+For example you could find the key by the following TiDB  API.

      ```shell
         $curl http://127.0.0.1:10080/mvcc/key/test/t1/1
         {